HOW WE STARTED

 In a very short time, we accepted dogs, cats, kittens, and more chickens under the wing of Rock Run Animal Rescue.
 I began learning a lot more about what actually happens to animals; not just, “out there”—many animals were in horrible situations in our own community as well.
 The need was, and continues to be, so incredibly large and overwhelming.
 We found homes for many of the animals, and others will have sanctuary with us for the rest of their days.

 We realized we needed more usable space than what our current property and home could provide.
 We were in the woods on a steep mountainside with limited usable ground.
 We knew we needed a farm.

 WHERE WE ARE NOW

 We are now located in a different county and are gradually meeting members of our new community.
 We are looking for local volunteers and animal loving folks who are able to help in other ways.
-Currently, we are caring for 7 horses, 8 cats, 5 dogs, 2 goats, 13 chickens, and one goose at the new farm.
+Currently, we are caring for 7 horses, 9 cats, 4 dogs, 1 goat, and 2 geese at the new farm.
 It takes a village to provide for them financially and physically!

-Together, we can make a difference in the welfare of animals in many ways.
-We can do our small part in our community by helping animals in need, helping people keep their animals, helping people through animals, and educating the public.
+Together, we can make a difference in our community.
+We can do our small part by helping horses in need, helping people by partnering with horses, and educating the public.
 A tall order?
 Perhaps.
 But a worthy one.
-They are worthy of our efforts.
+ALL are worthy of our efforts.